 It is entirely possible to have a combination of tags beside each country.
-For example, if country X is tagged with a G and a U, it means that at least one source of data identifies Governmental agencies as holders of weapon type Y, and at least one other source confirms whether it is held by Governmental agencies or non-Governmental armed groups.

-the presence of the weapon in country X without specifying who holds it.
+For example, if country X is tagged with a G and a U, it means that at least one source of data identifies Governmental agencies as holders of weapon type Y, and at least one other source confirms the presence of the weapon in country X without specifying who holds it.